jhpce-jhu/jhpce_mkdocs/docs/slurm/slurm-faq.md

     The default partition is "shared".
 By default `slurmpic` describes the state of this partition.
 (Run `slurmpic -h` to see a list of options, including the flag to show other partitions.)

     See [this document](partitions.md) for a description of partitions and their purposes and limits.

-## How will I know if my job ended?
-See [this document](monitoring.md) for information about monitoring pending, running and completed jobs.

 ## How do I cancel a job?